Stamford, Texas: Geography

-Stamford is located in west-central Texas, and is part of the American Southwest.
+Stamford is located in west-central Texas, and is part of the Southwest.
 The city is also part of the physical region in West Texas known as the Rolling Plains.

 Stamford is 41 mi north of Abilene, 132 mi west of Fort Worth, 137 mi east southeast of Lubbock, and 160 mi due west of DFW Airport.

 According to the United States Census Bureau, the city has a total area of 33.5 sqkm, of which 15.4 sqkm are land and 18.0 sqkm, or 53.85%, are covered by water.

 Lake Stamford

 Lake Stamford, owned by the city, is located about 10 mi northeast of the city proper.
 The lake was created in 1953 by the impoundment of Paint Creek in Haskell County.
 Lake Stamford serves as the municipal water source for Stamford, as well as several neighboring communities and rural water suppliers.
 The lake also provides recreational fishing and boating.